theriley106/BookMeAlexa/README.md

 -> Payload with restaraunt information gets sent to lambda function

+-> Take restaraunt slot value and search for it somewhere

+-> Grab phone number and restaraunt

 -> Generate audio from information from payload -> Call with twilio and leave voicemail automatically

+## Flow